csik/4240_Syllabus/texts.md

 # Course Texts
 ## Textbook

-The course uses a "digital only" [course reader](https://cornellstore.vitalsource.com/products/designing-technoloy-for-social-impact-christopher-csikszentmihalyi-v9781649504975?term=9781649504975), which you can purchase from the Cornell Store.
+The course uses a "digital only" [course reader](https://www.cornellstore.com/adoption-search-results?ccid=721166&itemid=1089846), which you can purchase from the Cornell Store.
 We only include articles or chapters that cannot be shared any other (legal) way.
 There is no paper reader -- once purchased you will be able to download it.
+If you are strapped for cash, you can probably find the chapters in the reader in books in the library.

 The rest of the course readings are available on-line.
 To access many of these readings through the links, you will need to be on the Cornell network, or logged in to the Cornell library through a proxy using your NetID.
 You can find out more about how to do this [here](https://www.library.cornell.edu/services/apps/passkey).